Creating Tickets Follow

 Limited Availability

 Choose Limited Availability to set a timeframe for when the ticket is available for purchase.
-If a guest opens the form outside of that timeframe, they will not see the ticket.
+If a guest opens the form outside that timeframe, they will not see the ticket.

 Under Exclusive to Tracking Links, select a tracking link to make the ticket type hidden unless the selected tracking link is used.